-Author has written 13 stories for Star Fox, Star Wars, Elder Scroll series, Pokémon, and Redwall.
+Author has written 14 stories for Star Fox, Star Wars, Elder Scroll series, Pokémon, Redwall, and Fallout.

 Hi there, chaos_Leader here.
 Welcome to this humble profile page.
 Pull up a chair, kick your feet up and make yourself at home.